4skinSkywalker/pretty-damn-cool-editor/README.md

 <!-- LICENSE -->
 ## License

 This software is not licensed, you are free to abuse it.
-Burocracy will kill us all!
+Bureaucracy will kill us all!